MexsonFernandes/Boilerplate-for-Django-ML-Model-Deployment/README.md

       `install.packages('nnet')`

-  - Add your username and password in https://github.com/MexsonFernandes/RegressionModelBuilding-Django/blob/master/ModelBuilding/settings.py
-    - EMAIL_HOST_USER = '<user_name>@gmail.com'
-    - EMAIL_HOST_PASSWORD = 'abcd123'
-  - Make sure that you are able to execute 'Rscript' command from terminal or command prompt.
+  - Make sure that you are able to execute `Rscript` command from terminal or command prompt.